-Returning to its roots in 2021 with its sixth edition, the Brisbane Street Art Festival kicks off this weekend on Saturday 1 May and will continue through until Sunday 16 May with live murals, workshops, special events and a few artist talks as well.
+Returning to its roots in 2022 with its seventh edition, Brisbane Street Art Festival kicks off this weekend on Saturday, May 7 and will continue through until Sunday, May 22 with live murals, workshops, special events, and a few artist talks as well.

-This year, 36 artists are involved in the festival with First Nations artists well represented alongside global names and other local and national stars.
-Forty murals will be painted as well going up on walls right across the city.
+This year, 50 new murals will be painted by local and international artists, going up on walls right across the city.
 From the RNA showgrounds to the Brisbane Airport, the Howard Smith Wharves and Queen Street Mall to the Princess Theatre and South Bank too, plenty of facades will be getting fresh licks of paint.

-The festival program deserves a deep dive because there are surely a few things you won’t want to miss out on like Superordinary’s Paste-Ups with Paired Wines event.
+The festival program deserves a deep dive because there are surely a few things you won’t want to miss out on like NOW IS NIGH, which is the closing party for BSAF presented by Yonder Festival.
 Dive deep here.

 Visit the website here.